yanggautier/exploradome_tangram/README.md

 ### 2. Training

 The model trained for over 24000 iterations (it takes ~ 4/5 hours).
-The `yolov4-tiny-obj_"nb_iter".weights` files were automatically saved every 1000 iterations on Google Drive.
+The `custom-yolov4-tiny-obj_"nb_iter".weights` files were automatically saved every 1000 iterations on Google Drive.
+In addition, a `custom-yolov4-tiny-obj_best.weights ` file, corresponding to weights with the highest mAP, is automaticcally saved.
 Note : if Google Colab runtime getting disconnected, the model is able to continue training from the latest checkpoint using the saved weights in `yolov4-obj_last.weights`.

 ```python